 Semi-furnished and fully-furnished apartments

-The expression “semi-furnished” can be used to describe apartments from nearly bare to almost fully furnished—and if nothing is mentioned, the place will be completely empty.
+The expression “semi-furnished” can be used to describe apartments from nearly bare to almost fully furnished (if nothing is mentioned in the ad, expect the place to be unfurnished, i.e. completely empty).
 Generally speaking, a semi-furnished apartment comes with basic big pieces of furniture, e.g. sofa, bed, dresser, table and chairs.

 A fully furnished apartment is equipped with furniture, basic kitchen appliances and tableware, bathroom necessities (e.g. a shower curtain), a washer/dryer set, etc.